Queen Square, London: 20th and 21st centuries

 Many of the buildings surrounding the square are devoted to providing, researching and administering health care.
 Two hospitals, the National Hospital for Neurology and Neurosurgery (NHNN), often referred to synechdochally as "Queen Square", and the Royal London Hospital for Integrated Medicine (formerly the Royal London Homoeopathic Hospital), make up the east side of the square.
 The Institute of Neurology, part of University College London (UCL), is located in the north east corner of the square.
 The former Institute for Public Health takes up much of the north side - the building is now used as the administrative centre for the NHNN and Institute of Neurology.

 Several buildings on the west side of the square are devoted to medical research and are part of the Institute of Neurology and other departments of UCL.
 These include Alexandra House at number 17, which houses the UCL Institute of Cognitive Neuroscience and the Gatsby Computational Neuroscience Unit.
 The Wellcome Trust Centre for Neuroimaging (commonly referred to as the Functional Imaging Laboratory) is located at number 12.
-Numbers 8–11, the Sir Charles Symmonds House, houses the Dementia Research Centre on the first floor and the Centre for Neuromuscular Diseases on the ground floor.
+Numbers 8–11, the Sir Charles Symonds House, houses the Dementia Research Centre on the first floor and the Centre for Neuromuscular Diseases on the ground floor.

 At the southern end of the square is the church mentioned above, the Mary Ward Centre for adult education, and the former Italian Hospital, now part of Great Ormond Street Hospital for children (whose main buildings are in Great Ormond Street, off Queen Square).
 No 42-3, originally an 18th-century town house, has a long history of educational use: it was occupied by the Royal Female School of Art from 1861, the London County Council Trade School for Girls from 1910, the Technical College for Women in the 1930s, and the Stanhope Institute for adult education in the 1950s.
 The Mary Ward Centre took over the building in 1982.

-A women-only Turkish bath operated in Queen Square from 1930 to 1962.
-The site is now occupied by the Imperial Hotel.
+A women-only Victorian-style Turkish bath, the women's section of the Imperial Hotel's Turkish baths, had its own additional entrance in Queen Square from 1930 to 1962.
+The site continues to be occupied by the new Imperial Hotel.

 One of the buildings, the Sobell Department, contains a lecture theatre used by UCL for postgraduate teaching.
 With 220 seats, it is one of the largest lecture theatres in Queen Square.
 It has an important past, having welcomed famed scientists such as John Hardy and John Fox.
 Its wear and tear, evident through malfunctioning desks inter alia, highlights this history.